Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Free Carpet Installation at Lowe's or Home Depot

-Q. Is Free Carpet Installation at Lowe's & Home Depot a Good Deal?
+Q. Is Free Carpet Installation at Lowe's or Home Depot a Good Deal?

 Carpet Sample Rack at a Home Improvement Warehouse - Carpet ProfessorAbout 15 years ago, Home Depot and Lowe's started advertising carpet installation for just $99 to attract new customers.
 Then they lowered the price down to $37.
-Eventually, they began offering whole-house carpet installation for free, if you met certain purchase requirements.
+Eventually, they began offering whole-house carpet installation for free, if you are able to meet certain purchase requirements.

 Have you seen their TV ads offering Free Basic Carpet Installation?
 It sounds like a great deal until you read all the fine print.
-Most homeowners ask the same question, how can they afford to give away free carpet installation?
+Most homeowners want to know, how can they afford to give away carpet installation for free?
 Here are a few carpet installation facts you might want to know:

 The cost for carpet installation is rising.
 Installers usually charge by the square yard or square foot and there are separate charges for extra work required such as moving heavy furniture, custom upholstery work on stairs and floor preparation to name a few.